Lifestyle

 Gentle Asanas (Poses)

-Not all yoga is created equal for PCOS.
-Gentle, restorative practices often work better than intense, power-based classes.
+Not all yoga suits PMOS (PCOS) equally.
+Gentle, restorative practice often serves you better than an intense, power-based class.

 Recommended Poses: